atteneder/KtxUnityDemo/README.md

 Unity project that demonstrates how to use the [KtxUnity package](https://gitlab.com/atteneder/ktxunity).

+You have to download the [Example image files](https://mega.nz/file/GkdUxT4I#7qW3pe3XqZJjm61npnrMvVBYoD5TENE2_q9fEen27Ms) separately and extract them into the `Assets/StreamingAssets` folder.

 ## Support

 Like this demo?
 You can show your appreciation and ...